-Step 1: Getting Your Mind Right
+1) Getting Your Mind Right

+Police and fire resources will be completely overwhelmed.
 There will not be an individual firefighter assigned to you.
-You won't be able to call 911 for help and get a timely response after landfall, and no one is going to come get you during the storm when you suddenly realize the hurricane party was a bad idea.
+You won't be able to call 911 for help and get a timely response for a few days, and no one is going to come get you during the storm when you suddenly realize the hurricane party was a bad idea.

 The other dynamic you have to get your head around is that you are preparing for the worst and hoping for the best.

-My kit's not meant for the storms that miss.
+This guide is not meant for the storms that miss.
 It's meant for the disastrous hurricane that hits your community head-on at full strength, which seems to happen about one out of every 10 times.

-I begin with portable power solutions.
-The first solution is a jumper pack like the Wagan 400 Power Dome (right).
-A device like this can be used to jump-start your vehicle and to fill the tires up with air, which makes it useful when there isn't an emergency, too.
+The cheapest solution is a jumper pack like the Wagan 400 Power Dome.
+A device like this can be used to jump-start your vehicle and to fill the tires up with air.

 I use the Powercup to charge stuff up while I'm topping off the Wagan, which can take several hours.
 The best time to do this is when you're driving around in search of ice and gasoline after a storm.